"Our life is the sum total of all the decisions we make every day, and those decisions are determined by our priorities."

 Collaborate and agree upon on deadlines, scope of work, and roles

-This speaks to the value of having your company communicate within a tool such as Teamwork.
-Between our chat app and board review, team members can manage their schedules and stay in touch regarding priority tasks, and ask questions and collaborate as needed.
+This speaks to the value of having your company communicate within a tool like Teamwork.com.
+Between our chat app and board review, team members can manage their schedules, stay in touch regarding priority tasks, and ask questions and collaborate as needed.